 Their decision usually has little to do with the economics of selling the business.
 Sometimes it’s shiny object syndrome.
 Entrepreneurs get bored and want to move on to something else.
 But there’s nothing wrong with wanting to exit after they’ve worked to start and grow the business–the entire Venture Capital and Private Equity industry has been based on this principle.
 However, very few sellers feel they can say that out loud.

 So, don’t immediately think you’re getting scammed if one of the five D’s isn’t present: death, divorce, disability, disenchantment, or desperation.
-Whatever the answer, the truth is that they have something of value to sell and for whatever reason it’s time to take chips off the table.
+Whatever the answer, the truth is that they have something of value to sell, and for whatever reason, it’s time to take chips off the table.
 When you get down to it, it’s your responsibility as the buyer to identify the business risks and then get comfortable with those risks before you move forward.
 The seller isn’t going to be able to communicate all of that to you.

 Deals can happen quickly if you work with a sense of urgency.

-On two occasions, I have seen a business on Friday and been under LOI (letter of intent) by Monday.
+On two occasions, I have seen a business on Friday and have been under LOI (letter of intent) by Monday.
 Now, it’s easy to look at those deals and not see the work that went into making them happen that quickly.
 Last month, I wrote about the reasons why 90 percent of acquisition entrepreneurs never close a deal, and one of the reasons was a lack of urgency.

 The reason why I’ve been able to buy a number of companies, including two that quickly, is because I work with a sense of urgency.
 I’m trying to get it done.
 Whenever I hit a certain milestone, I ask myself, “What would need to be true in order for me to move forward?”